claudiacachayosorio/demo-gifs/README.md

 ### Project workflow
 Create a [personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 Add it as a secret to the repository of the project you want to create a gif for.

 If there's not one yet, create a directory named `workflows` inside another named `.github` at root level of the project repository.
 Download the template `demo.yml` and move it to there.
-Replace my username with yours in the following line:
+Don't forget to swap in your GitHub username in the following line:
 ````yaml
 repo: claudiacachayosorio/demo-gifs
 ````